covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

         );
     ```

     The code above initialize a ListView and associates it with a customized Adapter.
 The onClickListner is the same as in the simple list example.
-The only thing that is new here is the association of data to ListView is through a customized Adapter, as we'll see later.
+The only thing that is new here is the association of data and ListView through a customized Adapter.
+We'll look at it in a minute.

 8. Create a new class called CandidateAdapter.
-Open the java file generated and replace its contents with the following lines of code
+Open the Java file and replace auto-generated class with the following (don't touch the package declaration!)

     ```java
     public class CandidateAdapter extends ArrayAdapter<Candidate> {

         private int resource;
         private ArrayList<Candidate> candidates;
         private Context context;

         public CandidateAdapter(Context context, int resource, ArrayList<Candidate> candidates) {
             super(context, resource, candidates);
             this.resource = resource;
             this.candidates = candidates;
             this.context = context;
         }

+        @NonNull
         @Override
         public View getView(int position, View convertView, ViewGroup parent) {
             View v = convertView;